cwrc/CWRC-Writer-Dev-Docs/README.md

 * in GitHub: [CWRC-PublicEntityDialogs](https://github.com/jchartrand/CWRC-PublicEntityDialogs)

 ###### CWRCWriterLayout
 Components for customizing the CWRC-Writer layout.
 This package is used by the layout-config.js file in an instance of the CWRC-Writer.
-See (CWRC-GitWriter)[https://github.com/jchartrand/CWRC-GitWriter] for an example.
-THIS PACKAGE IS DEPRECATED AND SHOULD NOT BE USED.
+See [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter) for an example.
+NOTE:  THIS PACKAGE IS DEPRECATED AND SHOULD NOT BE USED.
 THE LAYOUT CODE HAS BEEN INCORPORATED DIRECTLY INTO THE CWRC-WRITER-BASE.

 * in NPM: [cwrc-writer-layout](https://www.npmjs.com/package/cwrc-writer-layout)
 * in GitHub: [CWRC-WriterLayout](https://github.com/jchartrand/CWRC-WriterLayout)

 ###### CWRCBasicDelegator

 Delegator to which the [cwrc-writer-base](https://www.npmjs.com/package/cwrc-writer-base) delegates server side calls for file creation in the file system on the server; entity lookups; schema retrieval; xml validation; template loading.
-THIS PACKAGE IS DEPRECATED AND SHOULD NOT BE USED.
+NOTE: THIS PACKAGE IS DEPRECATED AND SHOULD NOT BE USED.

 * in NPM: [cwrc-basic-delegator](https://www.npmjs.com/package/cwrc-basic-delegator)
 * in GitHub: [CWRC-BasicDelegator](https://github.com/jchartrand/CWRC-BasicDelegator)

 Typical development on the browser part of the CWRC-Writer will therefore be changes to the above packages.
 Each package has it's own GitHub repository, listed above, with specifics about how to work with it.
-General development practices are also listed below in [Development Process](#development).
+General development practices are also listed below in [How to Work with CWRC packages](#how-to-work-with-cwrc-packages).

 ## Server

-The server provides services for storing documents, XML validation, and entity lookup.
-The server can be implemented however one would like, and in particular, can be a more general server used by other applications besides the CWRC-Writer.
+The server (or servers) provides services for storing documents, XML validation, and entity lookup.
+The server can be implemented however one would like, and in particular, can be a more general server, or set of servers, used by other applications besides the CWRC-Writer.

 #### Entity Lookup